Maine passes nation’s 1st ‘right to food’ amendment

 Opponents cast the drive as deceptively vague.
 They also said it represented a threat to food safety and animal welfare, and could encourage residents to try to raise cows in their backyards in cities like Portland and Bangor.

 Sen. Craig Hickman, a Democrat and longtime supporter of the amendment, said he was “inspired this legislative session by the amount of bipartisanship that went into this amendment.”
-The Maine Legislature previously approved the proposal by a wide margin, but it also needed the approval of voters.
+He also said the measure resonated with Maine voters.

 People are also reading…